TheMisu/udemyPython/README.md

 6. Reebords Hurdles: This task teaches us how to use and incorporate while loops into our code so that Reeborg can jump over hurdles/escape a maze.
 7. Hangman: This task solidifies all the knowledge we've gathered so far by having us create a hangman game.
 In order to do this, we need to know how to import python files into our current code and how to properly use while/for loops and if statements.
 8. Caeser Cipher: This task teaches us how to define our own functions in Python by having us write our own Caeser cipher encryption/decryption program.
+9. Blind Auction: This task teaches us how to use dictionaries in order to store data as key/value pairs by having us write a blind auction program.